 by Katie Quan

 One of the lesser known chapters in the history of the Angel Island Immigration Station concerns the arrival of Jewish refugees who left Nazi-held territories in 1939 and 1940.
 Their journeys took them across Russia into China and Japan, where they boarded ships headed for San Francisco.
 AIISF came upon this story because Alice Edelstein Steiner recounted her story to researchers in 2001.
-Judy Yung and Erika Lee feature her family's story in the forthcoming book, Angel Island: Immigrant Gateway to America (Oxford University Press).
+Judy Yung and Erika Lee feature her family's story in, Angel Island: Immigrant Gateway to America (Oxford University Press).